Buying a Property: What are your rights under the Building and Pest condition of your Contract

 How can you ensure that this does not happen to you?

-At Richard Hoare & Co Solicitors we recommend that all Buyers make their Contract subject to a Building and Pest Inspection, to ensure that there are no hidden defects or issues with the property.
+At RHC Solicitors, we recommend that all Buyers make their Contract subject to a Building and Pest Inspection, to ensure that there are no hidden defects or issues with the property.

 In accordance with the Standard REIQ Terms of Contract, a Buyer can elect to make the Contract conditional upon the Buyer obtaining a written Building Report from a Building Inspector and a written Pest Report from a Pest Inspector, on the property, by the Inspection Date.